Battle of the Spurs: Siege of Tournai

 Tournai fell to Henry VIII on 23 September.
 The defenders of Tournai had demolished houses in front of their gates on 11 September, and burnt their suburbs on 13 September.
 On 15 September the wives and children of the townspeople were ordered to repair damage to the walls caused by the besieger's cannon.
-On the same day the town council proposed a vote whether the town should declare for France or the Empire.
+On the same day the town council proposed a vote on whether the town should declare for France or the Empire.
 The vote was suspended (mis en surseance) and the people appointed deputies to treat with Henry VIII.
 Charles Brandon captured one of the gatehouses and took away two of its statues as trophies, and the garrison negotiated with Henry and Richard Foxe, Bishop of Winchester, on 20 September.
 The events within the town were misunderstood in English chronicles, Raphael Holinshed and Richard Grafton wrote that a disaffected "vaunt-parler" had set fire to the suburbs to hasten their surrender, while the Provost canvassed the townspeople's opinion.

 Henry attended mass in Tournai Cathedral on 2 October and knighted many of his captains.
 The town presented Margaret of Austria with a set of tapestries woven with scenes from the Book of the City of Ladies by Christine de Pizan.
 Tournai remained in English hands, with William Blount, 4th Baron Mountjoy as Governor.
 The fortifications and a new citadel were reconstructed between August 1515 and January 1518, costing around £40,000.
 Work ceased because Henry VIII planned to restore the town to France.
 Tournai was returned by treaty on 4 October 1518.
 The surveyor of Berwick, Thomas Pawne, could not find a market for the unused building materials there, and sent stones by boat via Antwerp to Calais, some carved with English insignia, along with the machinery of two watermills.
 The construction work at Tournai has been characterized as retrogressive, lacking the input of a professional military engineer, and an "essentially medieval" conception out of step with Italian innovations.